Charles Yancey

-Charles Calvin Yancey (born December 28, 1948, in Boston, Massachusetts, United States) is a former member of the Boston City Council.
+Charles Calvin Yancey (born December 28, 1948) is a former member of the Boston City Council.
 He represented Mattapan and parts of Dorchester.
 He served as City Council president in 2001.
 He unsuccessfully ran for mayor in 2013.
+After serving sixteen consecutive terms on the Boston City Council, he lost reelection in 2015 to Andrea Campbell.

 Early life and education

 Yancey was born at Massachusetts Memorial Hospital in Boston on December 28, 1948, to Howell Yancey Sr. and Alice W. Yancey.
 He grew up in the Roxbury neighborhood of Boston and was educated in the Boston Public School System.

 He attended the Philip Brooks Elementary School, the Patrick T. Campbell Junior High School, and Boston Technical High School.
 He received his bachelor's degree in Economics from Tufts University in 1970 and a master's degree in Public Administration from Harvard University in 1991.
 While at Tufts, he helped found the Afro-American Society and the African American Cultural Center.